 In Blind by Obsidian Sickle has a part where Naruto, Sakura and Sasuke are on the way to a client and go meta.
 During the trip Naruto (who's taken writing as a hobby) talks about how he's writing a story but is having problems.
 He says he wants to avoid just skipping parts but wonders what to write while characters travel saying "If they travel, it'll be boring to just say they're moving then skip to them at the destination".
 Sakura suggests putting in dialogue or say show Character Development to spice it up.

-In Jay and Silent Bob Strike Back, Holden delivers a monologue about becoming tired of writing Bluntman and Chronic comics. ("I mean, you gotta grow, man.")
+Holden delivers a monologue about becoming tired of writing Bluntman and Chronic comics. ("I mean, you gotta grow, man.")
 During the speech, he indicates that he knows that Silent Bob, played by writer/director Kevin Smith, knows what he's talking about.

 Holden: "Think about it.
 A Jay and Silent Bob movie?
 Who'd pay to see that?"